brycewray/hugo-site/content/posts/2020/04/murdered-darlings.md

 That's not to say I now sport a T-shirt saying, "I visited Book-writing Land and all I got was this lousy website."

-Quite the contrary: I throughly enjoy writing the content on this site and, as recent posts make clear, doing all the geeky stuff that keeps it running.
+Quite the contrary: I thoroughly enjoy writing the content on this site and, as recent posts make clear, doing all the geeky stuff that keeps it running.
 In fact, truth be known, I like *this* kind of writing more, which probably has its own role in the events that led to this decision.

 Still, I'm glad for the learning experiences I had while trying to write the WIP.
 That's true for both the previously mentioned research I did and, especially, the writing apps I used.[^Ulysses]